-- Minimum Thresholds and Measurable Objectives Data, March 2019 - Peer Review of the United Water Conservation District and Calleguas Municipal Water District Models for the Oxnard Subbasin, Pleasant Valley Basin, and Las Posas Valley Basin, March 2019 - Approach for GSP Modeling of Future Conditions in the Oxnard Subbasin, Pleasant Valley Basin and Las Posas Valley Basin, January 2019

-- Minimum Thresholds and Measurable Objectives in the Las Posas Valley Basin, Oxnard Subbasin, and Pleasant Valley Basin, January 2019 - Assessing the Sustainable Yield of the Oxnard Subbasin, Pleasant Valley Basin, and Las Posas Valley Basin, January 2019
+- Minimum Thresholds and Measurable Objectives Data, March 2019 - Peer Review of the United Water Conservation District and Calleguas Municipal Water District Models for the Oxnard Subbasin, Pleasant Valley Basin, and Las Posas Valley Basin, March 2019 - Approach for GSP Modeling of Future Conditions in the Oxnard Subbasin, Pleasant Valley Basin and Las Posas Valley Basin, January 2019 - Minimum Thresholds and Measurable Objectives in the Las Posas Valley Basin, Oxnard Subbasin, and Pleasant Valley Basin, January 2019 - Assessing the Sustainable Yield of the Oxnard Subbasin, Pleasant Valley Basin, and Las Posas Valley Basin, January 2019

 A public workshop was held on March 15, 2019, to discuss the estimated sustainable yield, minimum thresholds, and measurable objectives proposed for the Draft GSP.
-Comments received at the public workshop have beenwere incorporated into this-the Draft GSP.
-After the The Draft GSP is-was approved by the FCGMA Board, and released for a 60-day public comment period will be opened on July 29, 2019, during which time FCGMA will-solicited formal comments on the Draft GSP.
+Comments received at the public workshop were incorporated into the Draft GSP.
+The Draft GSP was approved by the FCGMA Board and released for a 60-day public comment period on July 29, 2019, during which time FCGMA solicited formal comments on the Draft GSP.